JohnRattz/NorfolkTouring/README.md

 Widgets, Menus, SharedPreferences, Jobs (using Firebase JobDispatcher), ContentProviders, and more.

-Location data is stored in a SQLite database (using the `SQLiteOpenHelper` class), and SQL queries are used to manage it.
+Location data is stored in a SQLite database, and SQL queries are used to manage it.
+Data that may not be cached indefinitely - namely, data retrieved with APIs such as the Google Places API - is not stored in the database.

-Some APIs used in this project include the Google Maps API (both for Web and Android - using both URI queries and the Android API), the Google Places API (again, using both URI queries and the Android API), the YouTube Android Player API, and the Volley networking library.
+Some APIs used in this project include the Google Maps API (both for Web and Android - using both URI queries and the Android API), the Google Places API (again, using both URI queries and the Android API), the YouTube Android Player API, the Fused Location Provider API, and the Volley networking library.

 UI tests were conducted with the Espresso testing framework.
 These tests can be found in *app/src/androidTest*.